tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "oSecHdlr"
 Object "SOAP"
 	Member "connect"
-		Security Priviledged for Method, Have a list of allowed Events Member "queryServices"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "queryServices"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "request"
-		Security Priviledged for Method, Have a list of allowed Events Member "resolveService"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "resolveService"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "response"
-		Security Priviledged for Method, Have a list of allowed Events Member "streamDecode"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "streamDecode"
 	Member "streamDigest"
 	Member "streamEncode"